taccarlo/kotlin-study/KotlinRequestApi/README.md

 - When an item is selected, show the detail in another fragment with title, date, link and/or a preview of the document.
 - Create a data model to map the JSON Object from the web service.
 ## UI/UX:
-- No specific graphic required, the candidate could adopt his favourite
+ - No specific graphic required, the candidate could adopt his favourite approach to solve the problem
-approach to solve the problem -Recommended libraries:
+## Recommended libraries:
  - Gson
  - OkHttp
  - The use of libraries above is recommended but not mandatory -The use of the library NavigationComponent is mandatory.
 ## WebService URL:
 https://www.monclergroup.com/wp-json/mobileApp/v1/getPressReleasesDocs
 Pay attention to the style, how you write the code.